-I haven’t had much experience with melon juice because its one of those fruits where it makes more sense to eat whole, but I really like it in cocktail because its not that sweet.
+I haven’t had much experience with melon juice because its one of those fruits where it makes more sense to eat whole, but I really like it in a cocktail because it’s not that sweet.
 You will need a proper juicer to extract the juice as this is a soft pulp fruit and you don’t want to land up with a puree.

 I made mine in the new pint Ball® drinkware jars which look so pretty.
 Garnished with a few basil leaves and loads of ice, its the perfect summery drink.
-The jam recipe comes from Ball Jars and is the one I made a few times around the launch.

 You can either use soda water to top this drink up, tonic water or ginger ale.
 Whatever your flavour preference.
 All three work very well.
 I thought ginger ale added the most interest as well as sweetness, so this is what I went with.